dallas-hall/learning-ansible/README.md

-# Ansible
+# Leaning Ansible

-This repo contains Ansible related stuff.
-Stuff I used at home, work, and examples from tutorials I have done.
+The majority of this is from the book Ansible UP & Running 2nd edition ( https://www.oreilly.com/library/view/ansible-up-and/9781491979792/ ).
+A new version was released in 2022, I need to go back and do that.